puentesarrin/physalis/README.rst

 Physalis works with a very simple workflow:

 #.
-Producers send data (users and feeds) to RabbitMQ queues.
+Producers send data (users and entries) to RabbitMQ queues.

 #.
 Physalis consumer (physalisc) consume data and save it into MongoDB
    collections.